 Thousands of fire dampers are situated within the fire walls of office buildings, care homes, hotels and apartment blocks.
 But like all such systems – fitted incorrectly, moved during a retrofit, or simply not properly maintained, they can fail to prevent fire spreading quickly throughout the building.

 In the most common design, a fusible link holds a spring-loaded shutter blade open.
+However, there are also many other designs employed.
 When the temperature exceeds the limit (typically 72° C) the link ‘fuses’, or melts; the shutter blades are sprung, closing off the open air stream to prevent the spread of fire through the ducting.
-There are also many other designs employed.
+Fire dampers are open most, if not all, of the time, so it is crucial to make sure they are fully functioning such that they will shut effectively when required.
+Effective fire dampers work by providing a barrier beyond which the fire cannot pass.

-Fire Certification UK fire damper refurbishment team is a dynamic, forward-thinking installation division.
-Our team of highly qualified and Certified City & Guilds NVQ level ductwork and fire damper installation specialists can handle all refurbishment requirements – from initial concept & design/planning, sourcing, installation and maintenance, project management, bespoke design manufacturing and installation, services and any other areas within major redesign.
+Our in-house expertise puts us at the forefront of innovation in the commercial installation industry.
+Our team of highly qualified and Certified City & Guilds NVQ level Ductwork Engineers and fire and smoke damper installation specialists can handle all refurbishment requirements – from initial concept & design/planning, sourcing, installation and maintenance, project management, bespoke design manufacturing and installation, services and any other areas within major redesign.

 According to BS 9999:2017 – Code of Practice for the Fire Safety in the Design, Management and Use of Buildings: Maintenance of air conditioning and ventilation equipment including air filters, motors, fire dampers and their controls, smoke detectors and alarms is of paramount importance both in preventing fire and in ensuring that measures taken to mitigate its consequences are effective when needed.

-Arrangements should be made for all fire plates and dampers to be tested by a competent person on completion of the installation and at regular intervals not exceeding 2 years.
+Arrangements should be made for all fire plates and dampers to be tested by a competent person on completion of the installation and at regular intervals not exceeding 12 months.
 They are to be repaired or replaced immediately if found to be faulty.
-Spring operated fire dampers should be tested annually and fire dampers in dust laden and similar atmospheres (refuse/laundry) should be tested much more frequently, at periods suited to the degree of pollution.
+Spring operated fire dampers should be tested annually and fire dampers in dust laden and similar atmospheres should be tested much more frequently, at periods suited to the degree of pollution.

 If you would like to find out more about how our Fire Safety Services can help you and your business, complete our contact form for a call back.